Christy Maalouf: Club career

-Maalouf began her career at the Jeita Country Club, before moving to Zouk Mosbeh.
-She then joined EFP.
+Maalouf began her career at the Jeita Country Club, subsequently transferring to Zouk Mosbeh in 2018.
+During the 2018–19 season, she scored 16 goals.
+She later joined EFP, where she accumulated a total of 55 goals across all competitions between 2020 and 2023.

+In 2024, midway through the 2023–24 season, Maalouf moved to France and signed with Paris FC, representing the club’s reserve team in the Régional 1, the fourth tier of French women's football.
+She made her debut on 27 January as a starter in a 1–1 draw against Fleury's reserve team, and went on to score five goals in eight appearances.

+Ahead of the 2024–25 season, Maalouf joined VGA Saint-Maur, another club competing in the Régional 1.
+She contributed to the team's successful campaign, which culminated in three titles: the Régional 1 Île-de-France championship – securing promotion to Division 3 – the Coupe de Paris Île-de-France, in which she scored in the final against Sarcelles, and the Coupe du Val-de-Marne.
+Maalouf finished the season with 14 goals in 16 games in all competitions.

 International career

 Youth

 Maalouf played for Lebanon U15 at the 2019 WAFF U-15 Championship, winning the tournament as the top scorer with nine goals in two games.
 She also won the 2022 WAFF U-18 Girls Championship with Lebanon U18 as the tournament's best player.

 Senior

 On 24 August 2021, Maalouf made her senior international debut for Lebanon on 24 August 2021, as a starter in a 0–0 draw against Tunisia in the 2021 Arab Women's Cup.
 She scored her first goal on 30 August, in a 5–1 win against Sudan.
 Maalouf scored three goals in two friendly games against Syria, on 12 and 14 August 2022, including a brace in the second game.

-Maalouf took part in the 2022 WAFF Women's Championship; she helped her side finish runners-up, scoring twice against Palestine and Syria.
+She took part in the 2022 WAFF Women's Championship; she helped her side finish runners-up, scoring twice against Palestine and Syria.

+With her goal against Indonesia in a 5–0 win at the 2024 AFC Women's Olympic Qualifying Tournament, on 8 April 2023, Maalouf reached Sara Bakri's national-team record of seven goals for Lebanon.
+She surpassed the record on 18 July 2023 – aged – scoring a goal in a 5–0 win against Palestine.
+The record was broken two months later, on 30 September, when Lili Iskandar scored her ninth international goal.

+She was called up to the 2024 WAFF Women's Championship, scoring two goals against Guam and Saudi Arabia.
+On 16 July 2025, Maalouf scored a hat-trick against Iran in a 3–1 win – Lebanon's first – in the 2026 Asian Cup qualifiers, bringing her tally to 17 goals and reclaiming her spot as Lebanon's all-time top scorer.
+It was also Lebanon's first ever hat-trick in an Asian Cup qualifier.